How to Build Simple React App (Part 1)

 Redux configuration

 Next, we need to configure our application to work with redux.
 First, we will change src/index.js.
-So for now, we will only change what is necessary, we need to add few imports (Provider from react-redux, createStore from redux and our application reducer).
-In code this would look something like:
+So for now, we will only change what is necessary, we need to add a few imports (Provider from react-redux, createStore from redux and our application reducer).
+In the code, this would look something like this:

 import { Provider } from 'react-redux';